SAP-archive/cloud-cap-nodejs-codejam/exercises/04/readme.md

 ### 3. Add config files for HANA

-The `.hdiconfig` file specifies the configuration of the used HDI container. .
+The `.hdiconfig` file specifies the configuration of the HANA Deployment Infrastructure (HDI) container that will be used when deploying to SAP Cloud Platform.

-:point_right: Change the following property of the `db/src/.hdiconfig` file to adapt the version to the HANA version used in the SAP Cloud Platform Cloud Foundry trial.
+:point_right: Change the value of the following property in the `db/src/.hdiconfig` file to adapt the version to the HANA version used in the SAP Cloud Platform Cloud Foundry trial:

 ```
 "plugin_version": "12.1.0",
 ```

 While SQLite automatically imports the CSV files, we need to provide more information for HANA to import those files.
 These import instructions are encoded in a `.hdbtabledata` file and will be read during the deployment process to the Cloud Foundry environment.

- :point_right: Create a new `db/csv/Data.hdbtabledata` file with the following content to specify which data should be imported into the HANA tables.
+ :point_right: Create a new `db/csv/Data.hdbtabledata` file with the following content to specify which data should be imported into the HANA tables:

 ```
 {
    "format_version": 1,